veracruz-project/icecap/examples/README.md

 ```
 UNDER CONSTRUCTION

-For now, check out the examples in this directory.
 ```

 This is a guided, interactive introduction to the IceCap Framework.
 It will lead you through the layers of the framework with the help of the example systems in this directory.
 If you encounter problems or have questions of any kind, please raise an issue or reach out to [Nick Spinale &lt;nick.spinale@arm.com&gt;](mailto:nick.spinale@arm.com).